 ~ Samantabhadra, the primordial Buddha (The Supreme Source, p151)

 The word ‘Guru’ literally means Remover of Darkness.
-Through another one of my processes of literal inference, and thanks to the work of Jung and many other great writers on the subject, it soon became clear to me when I was younger that Darkness, so demonized in many traditions as ‘evil’ is really just a crude and ignorant way to describe “that which we do not know or understand”.
+"Darkness", so demonized in many traditions as ‘evil’ is really just a way to describe “that which we do not know or understand”.
 Therefore, in the most literal interpretation possible, a Guru is someone or to be more precise, an agent of illumination, that agent which makes what was unknown and misunderstood, known and understood.

 Is it not true that the only time we suffer is when we are forced to deal with things we do not understand - opposing views, obstacles, the inability to change something we are not happy with, and so on?
-Honestly, I welcome anyone who can refute me on this.
 The act of knowing why or how something is the way it is, is the logical precursor to finding the solution, and once a solution is found, the way out becomes perfectly clear and before you know it - obstacle overcome.
-And just to prove my point again regarding the union with knowledge akin to the act of making love - knowledge is indeed bliss.

 We should never separate ourselves from that yoga in which we are aware of our own innate presence as being our true Master.
 Continuing with this mindful awareness … is the root of the practice.